YaarWinOfficial/YaarWinOfficial/README.md

 ## What is Yaar Win?

-Yaar Win is a modern online gaming platform designed for Indian users.
+[YaarWin](https://yaar-wins.com/) is a modern online gaming platform designed for Indian users.
 It offers fast games, simple registration, mobile-friendly access, payment support, app download options, and beginner-friendly platform guides.

 The platform is built for users who want quick access, smooth navigation, and clear information before they start playing.